 Pour the ingredients over ice in a cocktail shaker.
 Shake well.
 Pour into a 26 oz. glad and garnish with the cherry and orange slice.

-As you can see, there is a reason New Orleans is the birthplace of the cocktail, and these classic New Orleans drinks have definitely stood the test of time.
+As you can see, there’s a reason New Orleans is the birthplace of the cocktail, and these classic New Orleans drinks have stood the test of time.
 Now all you have to do is come here and try one for yourself.